 Charis Jones, Owner of Sassy Jones Boutique, Virginia’s fastest growing, privately held small business

-Melody Short, Membership and Marketing Coordinator, Metropolitan Business League and Co-Founder, Richmond Night Market and the newly launched Jackson Ward Collective
+Melody Short, Director of Marketing & Communications, Metropolitan Business League and Co-Founder, Richmond Night Market and the newly launched Jackson Ward Collective

 Johnathan Mayo, Owner, Mama J’s and Founder, Team Excel

 The second discussion – focused on how our community thinks about investing in minority businesses – will feature:

 The session will conclude with a perspective from Nashville.
 Brynn Plummer, Vice President of Inclusion and Community Relations for the Nashville Entrepreneur Center will discuss the challenges and successes she’s experienced supporting entrepreneurs of color as they seek to significantly scale their business through the EC’s Twende program.

 Get to know our speakers by clicking their name in the session description.